MyPureCloud/genesys-spark/docs/migration-guides/v4/spacing.md

 Example:

-- Replace the `gux-spacing-2xs` variable with a spacing token.
+- For example if you are using `gux-spacing-2xs` variable you can simply replace this with the `--gse-core-spacing-4xs` token which gives you a value of `4px`.

 ```diff
 - gux-spacing-2xs;